Sleeve Gastrectomy in Dallas (Gastric Sleeve)

 What to Expect Before Gastric Sleeve Surgery

-The first step in choosing gastric sleeve surgery at Baylor Scott & White – White Rock in Dallas is to come in for a free one-on-one consultation.
+The first step in choosing gastric sleeve surgery at My New Beginning in Dallas is to come in for a free insurance verification.
 You will go over your weight loss surgery options and expectations so you can make an informed choice about your surgery.
 Two weeks before surgery, we suggest that all gastric sleeve surgery patients focus on changing their diets.
 This will prepare your body for significant changes and make your surgery safer.

 What to Expect During Gastric Sleeve Surgery